Goxai/Product-Sales-Analysis/README.md

 # Product-Sales-Analysis
 Analyse the product sales dataset to know the product performing well and how to improve those not performing well

-## Did not do too much in cleaning the dataset.

 # Result of analysis